YOUR LOCAL FUEL MERCHANTS

 - Never use a barbeque inside

 to keep you warm.

 away from your tent and ensure that there is an

 adequate supply of fresh air in the area where

 - Always use your barbeque equipment

 in accordance with the operating instructions.

-TWO EXCITING GUIDES PUBLISHED BY THE SOLID FUEL ASSOCIATION
+TWO INFORMATIVE GUIDES PUBLISHED BY THE SOLID FUEL